 Where Can I Get Rent Protection Insurance?

 There are a lot of great, really affordable rent protection insurance products out there.
-TheHouseShop’s Rent Protection Insurance, for example, can cost as little as £149 for a 12 month policy (with monthly payment options available) and will cover the full rent amount for any unpaid rent, legal expenses cover, and 75% of the rent for up to 2 months post eviction, all with no excess!
+TheHouseShop’s Rent Guarantee Insurance, for example, can cost as little as £15 per month for a 12 month policy and will cover the full rent amount for any unpaid rent (up to £2,500), legal expenses cover, entire mediation procedure, all with no excess!
 In our humble opinion, that’s a small price to pay for financial peace of mind!